agoston-mc/Thesis/TVM PR-RFC/0000-add-nnef-frontend.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Whether we can use the nnef graph files as test cases,
+- Whether we can use the NNEF models, text files (e.g `graph.nnef`) as inputs to the test cases, as currently our test cases use separate model folders with prewritten model definitions, and we only generate the inputs for those.
+The 'tests/python/frontend/nnef/models' folder contains our test cases.
-- Installation of NNEF and NNEF-Tools to the TVM CI Docker images
+- Installation of NNEF and NNEF-Tools to the TVM CI Docker images.
+We need the Docker images to contain an install script which uses git to add NNEF to the CI environment, also with lint exceptions to `.nnef` files.
+The modifications are possible as tested, just need a Docker image rebuild.

 # Future possibilities
 [future-possibilities]: #future-possibilities